Wednesday, September 6th, 2023

 Presenter: Holly Merker

-Long to-do lists, digital demands - life can be unrelentinly busy!
+Long to-do lists, digital demands - life can be unrelentingly busy!
 Research shows that connecting with nature actively reduces stress, depression, and anxiety, while helping build a stronger heart and immune system.
 Birds are gateways into deeper experiences with nature, providing these benefits.
 When we allow birds and nature to slow us down, we are practicing self-care.
 During this program, we delved into our connections to birds, how to maximize the wellness benefits of birding, and learned about the latest research surrounding the impact of birds on human well-being.

 |